Decentralized-ID/decentralized-id.github.io/awesome-indy/README.md

 <a href="https://github.com/infominer33/Crypto-library"><img src="https://i.imgur.com/zeYCNMS.jpg" align="right" width="150" height="140"></a>
 **Protocol, Governance, and Immediately Surrounding Ecosystem**

-This page contains a growing collection of resources related to Evernym, the Sovrin Foundation, and Hyperledger Indy.
+This page contains a growing collection of educational resources related to Evernym, the Sovrin Foundation, and Hyperledger Indy.
 It was born from [/awesome-decentralized-id](../README.md) and relates some of the same material.
-However, this list is focused on everything directly related to Hyperedger Indy.
-Its an index for end users, students, investors, developers, and enterprise.
+However, this list is focused on everything directly related to learning Hyperedger Indy.
+Its an index for training, end users, students, investors, developers, and enterprise.

 Since the information is all inter-related, there is some overlapp.
 Skipping back and forth may be required, depending on your particular interests.